What is the history of the minimum wage?

 - recordkeeping requirements

 In 1938, the act applied to industries whose combined employment represented about 20 percent of the labor force.
-Coverage has been expanded over time, and the wage now covers approximately 130 million workers or 84 percent of the labor force.
+Coverage has been expanded over time.
+According to the Congressional Research Service, approximately 85 percent of wage and salary workers are covered under FLSA minimum wage provisions.

 State Minimum Wage Laws